arnicas/interactive-vis-course/Week2/README.md

 See the readings/videos list just above.
 Plus these:

 **Homework**: Make a line chart or bar chart with your data in HighCharts using their tutorial or any of the examples.
+Start using colors and styles from the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf), if you can.
 Check it in as a gist and send me the link to the gist, "Week2: High Charts."
 (20pt, Extra credit: Make 2 graph types, 10pt)

 **Homework**: Read in one of your data files and verify your objects are there as expected.
 Prove it to me by creating `<p>`'s on the page using d3 in a forEach loop (you can remove the jquery approach).
 Make a gist, and send me your gist link, "Week2: Data load."
 (15pt)